There’s nothing like snuggling up with a warm, purring cat… until your cat leans in close and you catch a whiff of bad breath!

 In some cases, a thorough dental cleaning alone will be sufficient to address your cat’s bad breath.
 Your veterinarian can also recommend an at-home oral hygiene routine to help slow the recurrence of dental disease and help keep your cat’s breath fresh.

-At-home dental care may involve daily toothbrushing, using a cat toothbrush and toothpaste, or a daily water additive.
+There are no magical cat bad breath home remedies recommended by veterinarians. instead, at-home dental care may involve daily toothbrushing, using a cat toothbrush and toothpaste, or a daily water additive.

 If your veterinarian finds a diseased tooth, however, dental extractions or other treatments may be needed.
 Removing diseased teeth will not only remove the source of the bad smell within your cat’s mouth, it will also make your cat more comfortable and prevent further worsening of your cat’s dental disease.